 “I know people are saying the messaging hasn’t been quite right, but I really think that’s not true.
 The messaging has been out there, so a lot of it boils down to carelessness, rather than people not getting the information.”

 Justin Latif is the South Auckland editor at The Spinoff.
-This article is republished with the permission of The Spinoff and the Local Democracy Project.
+This article is republished with the permission of The Spinoff and Local Democracy Reporting.